 MATH 111 is an introductory course in calculus.
 Students who have completed a substantial course in calculus might qualify for one of the successor courses, MATH 112 or 213.
 MATH 106 is an introduction to statistics, which focuses on quantitative reasoning skills and the analysis of data.
 SCMP 118 introduces students to computer programming.

 To facilitate proper placement of students in calculus courses, the department offers placement tests that help students decide which level of calculus course is appropriate for them.
 This and other entrance information is used during the orientation period to give students advice about course selection in mathematics.
 We encourage all students who do not have Advanced Placement credit to take the placement exam that is appropriate for them.
+Students who have Advanced Placement credit for MATH 106 should consider enrolling in MATH 206 or MATH 216.

 The ready availability of powerful computers has made the computer one of the primary tools of the mathematician.
 Students will be expected to use appropriate computer software in many of the mathematics courses.
 However, no prior experience with the software packages or programming is expected, except in advanced courses that presuppose earlier courses in which use of the software or programming was taught.